Assistance programs Durham County North Carolina.

 Additional support may be provided by the non-profit community action agency, namely referrals and help in applying for federal government benefits.
-More on Operation Breakthrough programs.
+More on community action agency Durham programs.

 They are part of the wider agency too known as the Catholic Charities of the Diocese of Raleigh also helps Durham North Carolina residents.
 The non-profit agency offers emergency assistance, immigration services, and they try to improve the quality of family life of Durham residents.
 The address is 902 Broad St., Durham, North Carolina 27705, call (919) 286-1964, or try 919 821-9750, or click here to find how to get rent help.

 Presbyterian Urban Ministry - Qualified individuals may be able to access limited emergency and financial assistance, support and pastoral care to senior citizens, families with young children, as well as disabled adults.
 Financial assistance and cash grants are given for paying rent, heating, cooling and utility bills, prescription medications and miscellaneous expenses.
 Examples of the use of the money may be for small transportation needs, diapers, special diets, and baby food.
-Durham, NC based, and dial (919) 683-2647 or find programs from Presbyterian Urban Ministry.
+Durham, NC based, and dial (919) 220-8757 or (919) 683-2647 or find programs from Presbyterian Urban Ministry.

 Mt.
 Calvary United Church of Christ (919-688-5066) - This center provides assistance in crisis and emergency situations including housing, free food, clothing, financial, furniture, utility help, and counseling.
 Call (919) 596-4998.